Every Business Owner Exits Eventually

 Step 4

-Entity and Tax Structure — The 3-to-5-Year Moves
+Entity and Tax Structure — The Multi-Year Moves

 Step 5